reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 ## Server-side Bootstrapping with LaunchDarkly

-First, we'll try a very simple use-case where we can fetch a feature flag from LaunchDarkly and use it as part of our server side bootstrap code and subscribe to it before it starts serving the traffic for API.
-Let’s first add few libraries like `date-fns` and `lodash` to design our custom logger:
+First, we'll try a very simple use case where we can fetch a feature flag from LaunchDarkly and use it as part of our server-side bootstrap code and subscribe to it before the server starts serving requests.
+Let’s first add some libraries like `date-fns` and `lodash` to design a custom logger:

 ```bash
 npm install date-fns lodash